-When you are importing data from a table using SimBiology Model Analyzer, the app supports the following column data types: double, char, string, cell array of character vectors, categorical, duration, logical, and datetime.
+Yon can import real and nonsparse numeric data into the SimBiology Model Analyzer app, but not complex or sparse numeric values.
+When you are importing data from a table into the app, the app supports the following column data types: double, char, string, cell array of character vectors, categorical, duration, logical, and datetime.
+The table that you are importing cannot contain complex or sparse numeric values.